-Best Personal Finance Software of 2022
+Best Personal Finance Software

 To use the dashboard, enter your current financial situation and update snapshots twice a month, and you'll receive a clear outlook of your net worth, where things stand currently, and where things are going.
 ChroniFI costs $9.99/month, but you can get a 30-day free trial if you sign up now.

 - Cheap – At $9.99/month, ChroniFI is relatively inexpensive compared to alternative services.
-Plus, you get a 30-day free trial to test out the software without committing to anything.
+Plus, you get a 30-day free trial to test the software without committing to anything.

-- Manual information entering – Though you won’t give anyone access to your financial accounts, the lack of linking to bank information also means that you must manually input information twice a month to get the most out of ChroniFI.
+- Manual information entering – Though you won't give anyone access to your financial accounts, the lack of linking to bank information means you must manually input information twice a month to get the most out of ChroniFI.

 One of the best budgeting apps available today, Mint syncs up seamlessly to your bank accounts, credit cards, and retirement accounts.
-It dynamically tracks all of your income, purchases, and savings and comes with a daily budget planner.
+It dynamically tracks your income, purchases, and savings and comes with a daily budget planner.
 Mint can help anyone trying to get a high-level overview of their financial health but doesn't want to do it manually themselves.

 After you connect your accounts, Mint automatically categorizes your transactions into budget categories to simplify your tracking.
 You can also make unique categories to fit your own needs if you want.